RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sa/sa-4.6.md

 ## Control Statement

+The organization:

-- \[(a)\] Employ only government off-the-shelf or commercial off-the-shelf information assurance and information assurance-enabled information technology products that compose an NSA-approved solution to protect classified information when the networks used to transmit the information are at a lower classification level than the information being transmitted; and
+- \[(a)\] Employs only government off-the-shelf (GOTS) or commercial off-the-shelf (COTS) information assurance (IA) and IA-enabled information technology products that compose an NSA-approved solution to protect classified information when the networks used to transmit the information are at a lower classification level than the information being transmitted; and

-- \[(b)\] Ensure that these products have been evaluated and/or validated by NSA or in accordance with NSA-approved procedures.
+- \[(b)\] Ensures that these products have been evaluated and/or validated by NSA or in accordance with NSA-approved procedures.

+## Control Objective

+Determine if the organization:

+- \[SA-4(6)(a)\] employs only government off-the-shelf (GOTS) or commercial off-the-shelf (COTS) information assurance (IA) and IA-enabled information technology products that compose an NSA-approved solution to protect classified information when the networks used to transmit the information are at a lower classification level than the information being transmitted; and

+- \[SA-4(6)(b)\] ensures that these products have been evaluated and/or validated by the NSA or in accordance with NSA-approved procedures.

 ## Control guidance

-Commercial off-the-shelf IA or IA-enabled information technology products used to protect classified information by cryptographic means may be required to use NSA-approved key management.
-See [NSA CSFC](#3d575737-98cb-459d-b41c-d7e82b73ad78).
+COTS IA or IA-enabled information technology products used to protect classified information by cryptographic means may be required to use NSA-approved key management.

-## Control assessment-objective

-only government off-the-shelf or commercial off-the-shelf information assurance and information assurance-enabled information technology products that compose an NSA-approved solution to protect classified information when the networks used to transmit the information are at a lower classification level than the information being transmitted are employed;
-these products have been evaluated and/or validated by NSA or in accordance with NSA-approved procedures.